 For most of the industry's products, the Sativa or Indica labels are laughable considering the products are made from cannabis distillate devoid of the terpenes and cannabinoids, which when present determine cannabis' effects.
 Edibles are mainly made from this cannabis distillate, stripped clean of terpenes and cannabinoids.
 Most cartridge companies use this ultra-purified THC-a distillate and mix in "food-grade, non-cannabis derived terpenes" for flavor and smell.
 Heavy Hitters is one to use non cannabis terpenes in their cartridges, yet continue labeling products as sativa or indica anyways.
 It's a pretty bad joke to see the industry steered by marketing ploys, that prey upon the misinformed.
 Even using the cannabis communities own terminology to manipulate consumerism.

-This misleading rhetoric blasted across the cannabis industry does not benefit customers in anyway and is intended solely as a marketing angle to increase consumption.
-Weed itself is no longer good enough, unless you have 50 different kinds to choose from and never get to try them all.
+This misleading rhetoric blasted across the cannabis industry does not benefit customers and is intended solely a marketing angle to increase consumption.
+Weed by itself is no longer good enough, unless you have fifty different kinds to choose from and never get to try them all.
 And yet, somehow with thousands of different varieties, they are all supposed to fit neatly into two specific categories of effect?
 I think not.

 For cannabis flower and hash the highs vary, but for most of the edible and vape products, they all contain the same distillate that lacks the terpenes and cannabinoids that would cause either an upward or downward kind of high.
 You get the shell of a high missing all the best substance.
 So, while you shop, decipher the marketing trends and find solventless products and methods that work for your needs.